guyroutledge/atozcss/_posts/2015-03-04-sass-partials.md

 custom Wordpress themes to Ruby on Rails applications.

-In the next episode we'll combine this knowledge of partials with Sass variables and start working to some more significant examples.
+In the next episode we'll combine this knowledge of partials with Sass variables and start working towards some more significant examples.

 ## Outro